An Advocate’s Impact

 The role of a Court Appointed Special Advocate (CASA) is different than a mentor or friend.
 Advocates make thorough inquires into dependency matters by speaking with all parties involved in the case and by submitting formal written reports to the court.
-The goal of a CASA is to move children efficiently through the child welfare system into safe, permanent homes.
+The goal of a CASA volunteer is to move children efficiently through the child welfare system into safe, permanent homes.
 Learn more about a CASA volunteer's impact by visiting the National CASA/GAL Association’s website.

 No specific type of background is required, CASA of Maricopa County is made up of volunteers from all walks of life.
 The most important part is that CASA volunteers have the time to devote to the case including a flexible schedule; the ability to communicate clearly, both orally and in writing and can keep an unbiased perspective.

 In order to be certified, CASA volunteers must be at least 21 years of age, submit an application online, provide three references, and also provide a valid driver's license or state issued I.D. and proof of car insurance.
 The applicant must also complete an interview and be able to pass a background check including a polygraph.
 Volunteer advocates must have reliable transportation, the ability to communicate verbally and in writing through the computer and phone and the ability to dedicate an average of 15 to 20 hours a month, including visiting the child at least twice a month while committing at least a year and a half of service.

 Please note that the application process must be complete within 120 day(s) from the submission of an application.